CloudLabsAI-Azure/Migrate-and-Secure-Workloads/labguide/hol5-exe1-SIEM-with-Sentinel.md

 1. Hide the left blade by selecting the **<<** icon next to the owner.

-1. Review the **Entities** window.
-At least the *Host* entity that we mapped within the KQL query from the previous exercise should appear. **Hint:** If no entities are shown, refresh the page.

 1. Select the **Tasks (Preview)** button from the command bar.

 1. Select **+ Add task**, type **Review who owns the machine** in the Title box and select **Save**.